GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 • Total wealth: Rs 96,000 + Rs 3,800 cash = Rs 99,800.

-Notice the Rs 200 shortfall in Scenario B vs Scenario A: that is the same Rs 200 of tax.
-It exists in both scenarios; in Scenario A it was paid out of the tax-cover cash dividend you never saw, and in Scenario B it was visible because the cash was visible.
+Notice the Rs 200 shortfall in Scenario B versus Scenario A: that is the same Rs 200 of tax.
+It exists in both scenarios.
+In Scenario A it was paid out of the tax-cover cash dividend you never saw; in Scenario B it was visible because the cash itself was visible.

 Net of tax, both scenarios leave you with effectively the same wealth.
 Bonus does not create wealth.
 Cash does not destroy it.
 The tax is identical.